 Imagine that you, as Reese’s new teacher, have just returned from a visit to Reese’s grandparents.
 During your home visit, Reese’s mother vented about her failed relationship with her husband and the reasons for their divorce.
 Now the teachers in the teachers’ lounge are pushing you for the juicy details.
 What is your responsibility in this situation and why?

+My responsibility is to keep what she shared with me to myself.
+Sharing that information would break the trust of the parent and is incredibly disrespectful.
+If I want to maintain a positive relationship with Reese’s mother then I need to maintain the trust and not share that information with the other teachers.